simonmichael/hledger_finance/README.md

 # hledger finance repo

-In this repo we track the hledger project's finances, for clarity and dogfooding.
+In this repo we keep a ledger and reports of the hledger project's finances, for clarity and dogfooding.\
 See also the hledger.org [Project finances](https://hledger.org/FINANCE.html) page.

 In this directory: